JakobR/.dotfiles/README.md

 ----

 * Write a script for the installation process.
-  * Should check at the beginning if $ZDOTDIR is set correctly (or rather, confirm the setting with the user).
+  * Creates symlinks (abort if any of the files already exists, and tell the user to delete it first)
   * Should ask which of the zshrc's to link to, maybe make a guess based on `uname -s` output.